 Image of the Unlucky Mummy as featured on the cover of Pearson’s Magazine in 1909

-In fact, it’s not even a mummy as such, but the image of a woman painted on a relief of plaster and wood; the image of the person once contained below the coffin lid.
-Who does she even represent?
-Well, many say a high priestess who once served in the temple of Amen Ra, and who, since having resided here, has been called The Unlucky Mummy.
-Unlucky because her spirit is said to bring tragedy or dreadful luck to many who have seen her form.
+It’s not a mummy as such, but the image of a woman painted on ‘coffin’ of plaster and wood.
+In effect it is the image of the person once buried inside it.
+But who might she have been?
+Well, some think a high priestess who served in the temple of Amen Ra.
+But, since being taken away from Egypt, her spirit is said to be restless, causing havoc and bringing bad luck to any who have a close connection.

 ‘Yes, it’s called The Unlucky Mummy, found back in the 1880s, when three Englishmen travelled to Egypt, where a terrible fate befell them all after one of the party paid thousands of pounds to possess the ancient relic.
 Later on, that very night, the man walked into the desert night and was never seen alive again … and that event occurring soon after the sarcophagus had been delivered to his rooms.
 The second man was to lose an arm when a servant asked to clean his gun then accidentally fired it off.
 The third returned to England to find himself entirely ruined when the bank in which his wealth was held had catastrophically failed, after which he was reduced to selling matches on the streets to live.